Skip to main content

 Parameters

 --idDataset's ID.
-Default: previously created / accessed datasetYes
+Default: previously created / accessed datasetNo

 --filesFiles / folders to add.
-Items will be uploaded to the dataset's designated storage.Yes
+Items will be uploaded to the dataset's designated storage.No

 --wildcardAdd specific set of files, denoted by these wildcards.
 For example: ~/data/*.jpg ~/data/json.
-Multiple wildcards can be passed.Yes
+Multiple wildcards can be passed.No

 --linksFiles / folders link to add.
 Supports S3, GS, Azure links.
 Example: s3://bucket/data azure://<account name>.blob.core.windows.net/path/to/file.
-Items remain in their original location.Yes
+Items remain in their original location.No

 --dataset-folderDataset base folder to add the files to in the dataset.
-Default: dataset rootYes
+Default: dataset root.No

 remove